The action of component groups on irreducible components of Springer fibers: Introduction

-In this paper, our second main result is evidence of \cref{multiplicity} for classical $\fg$.
-This result is also a stronger form of a conjecture by Lusztig and Sommers from \cite{lusztig2024constructible}. \begin{thm*}[\cref{evidence}] Assume that $\fg$ is of classical type and $e\in \fg$ is a special nilpotent element.
+In this paper, our second main result is evidence of \cref{main conj} for classical $\fg$.
+This result is also a stronger form of a conjecture by Lusztig and Sommers from \cite{lusztig2024constructible}. \begin{thm}[\cref{evidence}] Assume that $\fg$ is of classical type and $e\in \fg$ is a special nilpotent element.
 Consider the quotient map $p: A_e\rightarrow \bar{A}(e)$.
-The set $\{p(A), A\in \Stab(e)\}$ consists precisely of the subgroups $H_\sigma\subset \bar{A}(e)$ attached to the left cells in $c_e$. \end{thm*} When $\fg$ is of exceptional type, we describe the set $\Irr(\spr)$ and verify that \cref{main conj} is true.
-This is done in Section 5.
-The other sections focus on classical $\fg$.
-The organization is as follows.
-In Section 2, we revisit the construction of Van Leeuwen from \cite{VanL}.
-Based on his inductive definition of clusters for sign domino tableaux (\cite[Section 3.3]{VanL}), we obtain a necessary condition for a subgroup $A$ to be in $\Stab(e)$.
-In Section 3, we prove that the condition obtained in Section 2 is sufficient.
-In particular, for each $A\in \Stab(e)$ we find an irreducible component of $\spr$ with this stabilizer.
-This step is done by relating the set $\Irr(\spr)$ to the set of connected components of a certain subvariety $\fix\subset \spr$ obtained as the fixed-point variety of a torus action.
-In Section 4, we prove \cref{evidence} and briefly mention an approach to \cref{multiplicity} when $\fg$ is classical.

-\textbf{Acknowledgement}.
-I would like to thank George Lusztig for introducing me to the conjecture from \cite{lusztig2024constructible}.
-Another source of motivation for this paper is various stimulating discussions with Roman Bezrukavnikov and Vasily Krylov.

-The authors thank Eric Sommers for many fruitful discussions and insightful comments on many different aspects of the text.
-In particular, his code and explanation related to \cite{DLP} are crucial to my understanding of the exceptional case.
-I also want to thank Ivan Losev for countless valuable pieces of advice.
-This work is partially supported by the NSF under grant DMS-2001139.
+The set $\{p(A), A\in \Stab(e)\}$ consists precisely of the subgroups $H_\sigma\subset \bar{A}(e)$ attached to the left cells in $c_e$. \end{thm}